Manage devices using LWM2M

 |1||Package URI||not available; must be supported by device|

 |4||Update Supported Objects||update Supported Objects||Boolean||Boolean||Single||RW|

 Although LWM2M allows more than one instance of an object, ARTIK cloud services support only one instance of an object, which will always be instance 0.

 LWM2M objects are translated as collections in the properties Manifest.
 Every LWM2M resource has a data type.
 The following table lists the LWM2M resource data types and their corresponding Device Property data type on ARTIK cloud services.

 |Time||Long (milliseconds since epoch)|

-TCP is preferred over UDP, since devices communciate with ARTIK Cloud over a WAN.
+TCP is preferred over UDP, since devices communicate with ARTIK cloud services over a WAN.
 TCP provides reliable delivery and persistent connections, which are better suited for WAN environments.